 How tough?
 Easy – flat, safe

-It’s no surprise that Copenhagen, with its 390km of bike lanes, was named World’s ‘Most Bicyclefriendly City’ in 2015.
+It’s no surprise that Copenhagen, with its 390km of bike lanes, was named the world’s ‘Most Bicyclefriendly City’ in 2015.

 But such bike bravura isn’t restricted to the capital: all of Denmark, with its lack of hills, superb infrastructure and positive attitude to two-wheeled travel, is ideal for beginner riders.